hozn/keepassdb/README.md

 * [python-keepass](https://github.com/brettviren/python-keepass) by Brett Viren <brett.viren@gmail.com>, and
 * [kptool](https://github.com/shirou/kptool/) by Wakayama Shirou <shirou.faw@gmail.com>

-This project is currently for Python 2.x only.
+This project currently supports Python 2.x and 3.x (using 2to3).

 This software is licensed under the GPLv3 (or later), in accordance with the upstream libraries and the KeePass project itself.